daironcastellanos/FOTO/Sprint 4.md

 Implemented a Nearby users endpoint:
 * GET /api/nearby_users/{fireID} for getting nearby users based on location

-Configured CORS settings and started the server on port 8080.
-## Backend API Documentation - GET, POST, and DELETE Methods
+## Backend API Documentation - Sprint 4 Updated
 ### Introduction
+This documentation explains how to use the GET, POST, and DELETE methods to implement a backend API that includes the actions of retrieving, creating, and deleting information.
+These methods are commonly used in HTTP-based APIs to communicate between the client and the server.

 ### How to use it